akspa0/floppyai/README.md

    - Use for full disk: Maps surface, identifies coercivity/protection variations for adaptive encoding (e.g., higher density on clean zones).
    - Note: For single-file focus with per-file viz, use 'analyze'.
 Binary files like test_data.bin are for encode/decode, not flux analysis.

-## Disk Surface Visualization
+## Tips
-The polar map shows average density per track, rendered radially (track 0 at center, higher tracks outward).
-Both sides are shown in one image.
-The colorbar is to the right and labeled “Bits per Revolution”.

-Tip: Use `--rpm 360` to normalize stats for 1.2MB 5.25" drives (typical 360 RPM).
-The tool also shows a simple HD/DD classification in the composite title based on average cell interval length.
+- Use `--rpm 360` (or `--profile 525HD`) to normalize stats for 1.2MB 5.25" drives; use `--rpm 300` (or `--profile 35HD/35DD`) for 3.5".
+- The composite title includes a simple HD/DD heuristic based on mean cell interval length.
-- **Round-trip:** Encode test_data.bin → test_encoded.raw, decode back; expect 100% match.
-- **Density:** At 2.0, ~8192 bits/rev vs. standard ~4000; decoder recovers data despite 5% noise.
-- **Disk Surface:** Run analyze_disk on blanks/protected dumps to explore; use map/heatmap for custom encoding placement; --summarize for insights.
-- **LLM Summary Behavior**:
-  - analyze_disk: strict JSON schema, low temperature recommended (0.0–0.2); deterministic fallback avoids hallucinations.
+- Run `analyze_disk` on blanks vs formatted to compare surfaces; use Instability Map and per‑side images to guide placement.
-  - analyze_corpus: strict JSON with `per_disk` details; deterministic fallback when no valid measurements.
+- LLM summaries use strict JSON schemas and deterministic fallbacks when no valid measurements are present.

 ## Next Steps
-- Integrate AI EC (phase 3): Train models on surface map for error prediction, puzzle-like patterns.
+- Integrate AI EC (phase 3): Train models on surface map for error prediction, puzzle‑like patterns.
-- LLM Enhancements: Customize prompts or integrate more models via LM Studio; tune per-disk narrative schemas as needed.
+- LLM Enhancements: Customize prompts or integrate more models via LM Studio; tune per‑disk narrative schemas as needed.
-- See [`plan.md`](plan.md) for full roadmap.
+- See [`docs/roadmap.md`](docs/roadmap.md) for the roadmap.

 For issues, ensure running from src/ or use `python -m FloppyAI.src.main` from FloppyAI/.